michelle-morin/forest-explorer/README.md

 ### Clone this repository

-_Enter the following commands in Terminal (macOS) or PowerShell (Windows):_
+Enter the following commands in Terminal (macOS) or PowerShell (Windows):
 * ``cd desktop``
 * ``git clone https://github.com/michelle-morin/forest-park-trails``
 * ``cd forest-park-trails``

+To view/edit the source code of this application, open the contents of the forest-park-trails directory in a text editor or IDE of your choice.
+To open all contents of the ``forest-park-trails`` directory in Visual Studio Code on macOS, enter the command ``code .`` in Terminal (macOS) or PowerShell (Windows).

-_Next, run the TrailsLookup web API backend by entering the following commands in Terminal (macOS) or PowerShell (Windows):_
+Next, run the TrailsLookup web API backend by entering the following commands in Terminal (macOS) or PowerShell (Windows):
 * ``cd TrailsLookup``
 * ``dotnet restore``
 * ``dotnet build``
 * ``dotnet ef database update``
 * ``dotnet watch run``

-_In a separate Terminal or PowerShell, enter the following commands to run the React client front-end:_
+In a separate Terminal or PowerShell window, enter the following commands at the root of the ``forest-park-trails`` directory to run the React client front-end:
-* ``cd ../client``
+* ``cd client``
 * ``npm install``
 * ``npm start``

-_To view/edit the source code of this application, open the contents of the forest-park-trails directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the forest-park-trails directory)._

 ## Technologies Used